Roadblocks or Freedom? Using Boundaries in the Dental Office and Life

 © nicoletaionescu / Adobe Stock

 The word boundary is often misused or misunderstood.
-Many of my counseling clients believe that a boundary means being harsh, aggressive, or saying “no” at every turn.
+Many of my counseling clients believe a boundary means being harsh, aggressive, or saying “no” at every turn.
 Often, they think that they will ruin or lose relationships if they suddenly request a different behavior or way of being from a person.
+Dental hygienists, for example, struggle with a boundary governing time management in their jobs.

-I spent years not realizing that I had poor boundaries ‒ mainly because I did not understand what they were.
-I did not know that saying “yes” to everything even when I did not want to was a poor boundary.
+I spent years not realizing I had poor boundaries ‒ mainly because I did not understand what they were.
+I did not know that saying “yes” to everything, even when I did not want to, was a poor boundary.
 I thought I was being selfless.
 I did not know keeping my feelings to myself when someone hurt me was a poor boundary.
 I did not recognize how to be assertive and speak the truth to repair or end a relationship.
 Instead, I stewed in resentful silence, which taught the person it was okay to treat me as such.

 Aggression vs. Assertiveness